Soft reset for LE Linac

 how it shown in attached picture.

-#9 Updated by Barry Barnes almost 8 years ago
+#9 Updated by Barry Barnes about 8 years ago

 The attached document contains a DSP reboot code thread which includes the Delay() function mentioned earlier, simulator results showing the number of instruction cycles required to reach various executions, and screen shots of the SYSRESET# and flash CE# waveforms.
 MFC #10, v2, was the only module in the crate.
 The SYSRESET# was provided by a pulse generator set to a low pulse width of 250ms. and a period of 5 s.